SceneGate/Ekona/README.md

 _Encryption and decryption not supported yet._

+- DS cartridge:
-- DS cartridge filesystem: read and write
+  - Filesystem: read and write
   - Header: read and write, including extended header
-  - Banner and icon: read and write, including animated icons from DSi.
+  - Banner and icon: read and write.
   - HMAC validation and re-generation when keys are provided.
   - Signature validation when keys are provided.
+- DSi cartridge:
+  - Header: read and write
+  - Animated banner icons

 ## Documentation